 People choose exposed aggregate for a variety of reasons.
 Its unique, natural look is attractive and gives a space an interesting texture.
-The smooth finish is low maintenance, making it an ideal choice for busy households.
+The smooth finish has low-maintenance concrete property, making it an ideal choice for busy households.
 Additionally, exposed aggregate is a great choice for areas with heavy foot traffic, as it is extremely durable and can stand up to wear and tear.
 With its variety of colours and textures, exposed aggregate is also a great choice for making a statement or adding character to a space.

 Gladstone Concreters is a local concreting company that specialises in exposed aggregate installation.
 With years of experience, the team at Gladstone Concreters has the knowledge and expertise to ensure that your exposed aggregate is properly placed and finished.

 Tips for Properly Placing and Finishing Exposed Aggregate

 Before you begin installing exposed aggregate, it’s important to properly prepare the area. lean the surface to remove existing sealers, dirt, and debris.
 Remove any coatings, oils, or grease and fill any existing cracks with concrete patching material for a smooth surface.

 Consider the size of the aggregate, the colour, and the type of stone or material.
 The size of the aggregate should be appropriate for the area you are working with.
 The colour of the aggregate should blend with the surrounding environment and should be chosen to complement the existing landscape.
 Lastly, consider the type of stone or material you are using and make sure it is suitable for your project.